Deena-k1/Book-Store-DB-System/docs/HowToConfig.md

 Step.
 5

-    Head to your IDE (VS Code / Pycharm etc) where you'll open the folder of your cloned repository
+    Head to your IDE (VS Code / Pycharm etc) where you'll open the folder of your cloned repository, you can view all the files in here.

+Step.
+6

+    To run the files, in terminal have your tab with the virtual environment open and run `python -m flask --app app run`

+Step.
+7

+    In the second tab, run python main.py.
+This tab will allow you to run through the functionality where you can view the books available, leave a review for a book, view the waitlist for upcoming books, and also purchase a book.

+Step.
+8

+    To exit the program, enter exit when you're prompted for what you'd like to do next.